Integrals of $\psi$-classes on twisted double ramification cycles and spaces of differentials: Euler characteristic of the minimal strata

 \begin{remark} Following a similar approach, one can show that the Euler characteristic of a general stratum (not necessarily with only one zero), may be written as a sum only on two level graphs (even more, only the ones with only one vertex on top level).
 However this sum would contain integrals of powers of $\eta$ on meromorphic strata which are a priori hard to compute. \end{remark} Now, we apply Corollary \ref{cor:eclg1} to the case of the minimal stratum $\cM_{g}(2g-1)$.
 In this case, the top level of a 2-level graph is basically given by a product of holomorphic strata.
 Then, as we explain below, we can use the fact that top-$\eta$ powers of non-minimal holomorphic strata vanish thanks to \cite{Sau:volumeminimal}, to simplify further the expression of the Euler characteristic. \begin{proposition} For $g\geq 1$, we denote $d_g=2g-1$.
 Then for all $g\geq 1$, we have:

-where the second sum is on all vectors of size size $g-g^{\bot}$, and $d_{\underline{g}}=(d_{g_1},\dots, d_{g_n})$. \end{proposition} \begin{proof} We want to describe the 2-level graphs which give a non-trivial contribution in Corollary \ref{cor:eclg1}.
+where the second sum is on all vectors \rcomment{with positive entries} of size size $g-g^{\bot}$, and $d_{\underline{g}}=(d_{g_1},\dots, d_{g_n})$. \end{proposition} \begin{proof} We want to describe the 2-level graphs which give a non-trivial contribution in Corollary \ref{cor:eclg1}.
 In order to do that, we want to investigate top $\eta$-powers on top level strata of 2-level graphs.

 Since these level strata are in general disconnected, we first reduce the computation of powers of $\eta$ on disconnected strata in terms of powers of $\eta$ on connected ones.
 For a graph $\oGamma\in \LG_1(g,(d_g))$, the total space of the top level stratum $\PP\Xi(\oGamma)^{[0]}$ is isomorphic to the total space of the projective bundle $\pi: \PP(\cE_\oGamma) \to Y_\oGamma$ where